dnegvesky/achilles-doc-test/docs/software.md

   dtc -@ -I dts -O dtb -o blink_led_slow.dtbo blink_led_slow.dtso
   ```

 Copy the generated .dtbo files to the Achilles root filesystem **/lib/firmware** directory.
 This is the default directory used by **configfs**, but other directories can be specified if desired.
-Refer to the **PROGRAM EMMC** page for instructions on copying files to the various eMMC parititions.
+Refer to the **Program eMMC** page for instructions on copying files to the various eMMC parititions.
 In this case, you will be copying to partition 3 (the Linux EXT4 partition).

 **Applying an Overlay**